hossainchisty/Health-Care-Django/README.md

 HealthCare is a diagonostic management project developed in django.
 Admin can add doctor, User can see doctors profile and also they can make appointment.
 They can also contact to the HealthCare through email.

+### Setup, Installation and Run

+To run the app on your local machine, you need Python 3+, installed on your computer.
+Follow all the steps to run this project.

 1. Create virtual environment:
 ```bash
 virtualenv env_name